SurniaUlula/wpsso-inherit-parent-meta/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.0.0

-WPSSO Core add-on to inherit featured and custom images from parents for posts, pages, custom post types, categories, tags, and custom taxonomies.
+Inherit featured and custom images from parents for posts, pages, custom post types, categories, tags, and custom taxonomies.

 == Description ==